openmicroanatomy/server/README.md

 Run `gradlew build -x test`

-_Tests should be skipped as they're pending a rewrite and are not guaranteed to be accurate_.

 ## 🏃‍♂️ Running

 ### Server

-`java -jar <jar> --insecure`
+`java -jar <jar> [-port <port>]`

-Edit the config at `application.conf`, which is generated after the server runs for the first time.
+On your first startup, you'll be prompted to create the initial administrator account.
+After creating the account, stop the server, edit the `application.conf` which was generated and restart the server.

-See the wiki for instructions for setting up the configuration, and an SSL certificate.
+See the [wiki](#) for instructions for setting up the configuration, reverse proxies / SSL certificate.

 ---